- Use conditions

 - Archives in "TAR" and "TARGZ" format: This function is not available.

-- Only the archives in ZIP, TAR and TGZ (TAR.GZ) format are available.
+- Only ZIP, TAR and TGZ (TAR.GZ) archives are available.

 - Only ZIP archives are available.